 Our employment lawyers have significant experience drafting, interpreting and litigating restrictive covenants (“non-competes”).
-This is a complex area of the law that is ever changing, and the nuances and contours of the law varies extensively from state to state.
-Our team assists clients and counsels them with respect to not only non-competes, but also related issues, such as protection of corporate assets and intellectual property, misappropriation of trade secret information, unfair competition and computer fraud and abuse.
+This is a complex area of the law that is ever-changing, and the nuances and contours of the law vary extensively from state to state.
+Our team assists clients and counsels them with respect to not only non-competes but also related issues, such as protection of corporate assets and intellectual property, misappropriation of trade secret information, unfair competition and computer fraud and abuse.

 Our team focuses on our clients’ goals and objectives, and when necessary in the event of litigation arising from non-competes, our team has the experience to deliver successful results for our clients.
 Our team has tried hundreds of cases in the state and federal courts throughout the United States and before the state and federal administrative agencies, and many of those cases have involved the enforcement of non-competes.